Kattafuah/brokencrystals/README.md

 The entire process, from deployment to DAST scanning, is automated and you can review the scan report and logs from the output directory to assess the security vulnerabilities detected by OWASP ZAP.
 The report downloaded from GitHub Actions `Artifacts` can be found in this repo in the zip repo called `zap-report.zip`.

+## Conclusion

+This project successfully demonstrates the implementation of a secure CI/CD pipeline for deploying the BrokenCrystals application using industry best practices in DevSecOps.
+By integrating static and dynamic code analysis, secrets management, Docker image building and vulnerability scanning, and secure Kubernetes deployment, it ensures robust security and reliability at every stage of the software delivery lifecycle.
+This approach highlights how automation and security can be seamlessly woven into modern cloud-native development workflows.

+## Acknowledgements

+I would like to extend my sincere gratitude to Emmanuel Okon ([LinkedIn](https://www.linkedin.com/in/okon-emma/)) and the entire team at [Cloud Security Network](https://cloudsecnetwork.com/) ([GitHub](https://github.com/cloudsecnetwork)) for providing invaluable training and project opportunities.
+Your guidance and expertise have been instrumental in shaping my DevSecOps journey.

+A special thanks to my peers [Gabriel Seyram Kofi](https://github.com/seyramgabriel), [Maurice Makafui](https://github.com/Maurice-Makafui), and [Michael Kedey](https://github.com/michaelkedey) for their collaborative spirit and dedication.
+Your teamwork, insights, and commitment to excellence have made this project both impactful and rewarding.
+Thank you all!